 The Pattern

 I cut my teeth in telecom—six companies, multiple turnarounds.
 Cbeyond, Birch, Xspedius, Airband, Alpheus, Windstream.
 Chaos was the job.
 At Cbeyond, I was their #1 rep nationally and watched us go from scrappy startup to IPO.
-Learned what it takes to scale—and what it takes to maintain control when the suits arrive.

 Then I went to Amazon.
 Not to coast—to learn.
 I wanted to see how Big Tech actually operates from the inside.
 Grew my org from $1B to $3.2B.
 Built AI-powered systems.
 Pushed hard.
 Shipped fast.